 Almost anyone can be a mystery shopper, from students, to retirees, to full-time workers – you don’t need qualifications, just the ability to write well and a good eye for detail.

-- Fit it around your job.
-Mystery shopping isn’t really an alternative to your job – in fact it works much better as something that fits around your current schedule.
+Fit it around your job or the rest of your life - don't think of it as a job in itself, but just a way to supplement your income.
+Mystery shopping isn’t really an alternative to working – in fact it works much better as something that fits around your current schedule.
 This means you can take assignments when you have time, or leave them when you don’t.

-- Be flexible.
 You're in control and you'll never be made to accept an assignment.
 So you can complete assignments before work, on your lunch break or in the evenings.
+Its flexibility is one of the reasons it's such a popular role.
 You may have to travel to some assignments so bear the cost and time involved before agreeing.

 - There are more money-saving tips in every issue of Yours magazine, out every fortnight on a Tuesday.